krishnabhat3383/code-jam-24-luminous-lightyears/README.md

 - Option to start the game if everyone has not joined.

 ## Contributions

 - Clueless_conoisseur(krishnabhat is Github name) - Checking of some of the PRs and structuring of the project
-- Automafun(Dhavantg is Github name) - Basic game character formation, logo making
+- Automafun(Dhavantg is Github name) - Basic game character formation, Logo making
-- Diverman(hazyfossa is Github name) -  Coding of game factory, player classes, Implementation of character templates to the game, Weighted randomness for appreance of characters logic
+- Diverman(hazyfossa is Github name) -  Coding of game factory, Player classes, Implementation of character templates to the game, Weighted randomness for appearance of characters logic
-- Maheshkumar - Coding of button interactions,  defcord start command, Coding of Advanced UI components
+- Maheshkumar - Coding of button interactions,  Defcord start command, Coding of Advanced UI components
-- Sapient - Adding of basic UI elements, coding PlayerState  class' default (instance) values, creating Game class, creating game flow from stages, Adding of Anti AFK, Images for the characters in the game
+- Sapient - Adding of basic UI elements, Coding PlayerState  class' default (instance) values, Creating Game class, Creating game flow from stages, Adding of Anti AFK, Images for the characters in the game

 ## Installation